12 Gentle Seated Stretches for Seniors

 Stretching helps ease joint pain and muscle aches and also improves mobility, flexibility, coordination, and circulation.

-On top of the physical benefits, it also reduces stress and boosts mood.
+In addition to the physical benefits, it also reduces stress and boosts your mood.

 We found a simple and quick 4 minute routine of seated stretching exercises for seniors.